oyoYnaY/SAT-solver-for-puzzles/README.md

 A simple **Python solver for the "Tents and Trees" logic puzzle** using **constraint programming techniques** and **Z3 SMT solver**.

-This project demonstrates how to formalize grid-based puzzles into SAT/SMT problems and solve them programmatically.
+This project demonstrates how to formalize grid-based puzzles into SAT problems and solve them programmatically.
 It is a minimal but complete example of encoding constraints into formal logic and using modern solvers.

 ---